Pete Carroll hints ‘the end’ may be near for Seahawks running back Chris Carson’s career

-RENTON — As Chris Carson continues his rehabilitation from neck surgery, coach Pete Carroll on Thursday offered the most ominous indication yet that the Seahawks’ star running back might have played his final game in the NFL.
+RENTON, Wash. — As Chris Carson continues his rehabilitation from neck surgery, coach Pete Carroll offered the most ominous indication yet Thursday, June 9, that the Seahawks’ star running back might have played his final game in the NFL.

 “Our guys love this game that they grow up playing, and when they sense that there may be an end to it, it’s hard.
 It’s difficult, and it’s real,” Carroll said.
 “And we’re going to love him through it and help him as much as possible, if that’s the case, like we do with everybody when it comes to the end of it.
 It’s inevitable.
 It’s coming, but it’s always too soon, so we’re trying to fight that off.”